Create Course and Staff File

 Below are the conditions for a transcript (HIS) record to be included in the SCSC file:

-- The transcript record must match the current school HIS.ST = LOC.SC or if the student has a Reporting Home School (STU.HS) populated, match the CDS of the Reporting Home School.
+- The transcript record must match the current school HIS.SSC = LOC.SC or if the student has a Reporting Home School (STU.HS) populated, match the CDS of the Reporting Home School.
 Note: exception is Dual Enrollment Courses, see information below

 - From the current school year